peterhinch/micropython-filters/non_realtime/FILT.md

 # 1. Fast filtering of sample arrays

-A function `dcf` is provided which performs discrete convolution on an array of samples acquired from an ADC.
+A function `dcf` is provided which performs discrete convolution on an array of integer samples acquired from an ADC.
 This enables the implementation of finite impulse response (FIR) filters with characteristics including high pass, low pass, band pass and band stop.
 It achieves millisecond and sub-ms level performance on platforms using STM chips (for example the Pyboard).
 To achieve this it uses the MicroPython inline assembler for the ARM Thumb instruction set.
 It uses the hardware floating point unit.

 It can also be used for techniques such as correlation to detect signals in the presence of noise.

+A version `dcf_fp` is effectively identical but accepts an array of floats as input.

 Section 2 describes the underlying principles with section 3 providing the details of the function's usage.

 ## 1.1 Files

- * `filt.py` Module providing the `dcf` function.
+ * `filt.py` Module providing the `dcf` function and the `dcf_fp` float version.
  * `filt_test.py` Test/demo of FIR filtering.
  * `coeffs.py` Coefficients for the above.
  * `correlate.py` Test/demo of correlation See [section 3.2](./FILT.md#32-correlation-test).
+ * `autocorrelate.py` Demo of autocorrelation using `dcf_fp` [section 3.3](./FILT.md#33-autocorrelate.py).
+ * `samples.py` Example of the output of `autocorrelate.py`.
+ * `filt_test_all` Test suite for `dcf` and `dcf_fp` functions.
- * `correlate.jpg` Image of data from which a signal can be detected.
+ * `correlate.jpg` Image showing data recovery from noise.

 The test programs use simulated data and run on import.
 See code comments for documentation.